spinnaker/spinnaker/docs/commands.md

  * `--type`: Distributed: Deploy Spinnaker with one server group per microservice, and a single shared Redis.
 LocalDebian: Download and run the Spinnaker debians on the machine running the Daemon.
 LocalGit: Download and run the Spinnaker git repos on the machine running the Daemon.
+ * `--update-versions`: When set to "false", any *local* version of Spinnaker components will be used instead of attempting to update.
+This does not work for distributed installations of Spinnaker, where no *local* version exists.
  * `--vault-address`: The address of a running Vault datastore.
 See https://www.vaultproject.io/.This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.
  * `--vault-enabled`: Whether or not to use Vault as a secret storage mechanism to deploy Spinnaker.